 Developers want to solve complex problems. build things and make them work, while Testers want to discover what’s wrong or what could go wrong in a particular scenario.
 Testers place themselves in the shoes of the actual user.
 I do believe that Developers should adapt the Tester’s mindset at times.
 And, I’ve been trying my best to do so on a daily basis.

 Recently I’ve been exposed to basic testing concepts and outlook.
 This had lead me to start adapting some of the Tester mindset while writing code.

-In this article I’ll talk about the difference in mindset between a Developer and a Tester, the benefits of testing, how Developers can adapt a Tester’s mindset and the benefits of doing so.
+In this article, I’ll talk about the difference in mindset between a Developer and a Tester, the benefits of testing, how Developers can adopt a Tester’s mindset, and the benefits of doing so.
 Let’s dive in!

 Difference in mindsets

 Developers and Testers tend to think about software and the development lifecycle in different ways.

 Typically, a Developer focuses his thoughts on how to build and make things work.